 Desserin Pereyra (she/her/hers) is a self-proclaimed business nerd and founder of the

 818 Community Darkroom, a photography darkroom and community art space in Van Nuys.
 She is a US Army veteran with a background in consulting for non-profit organizations and small businesses in the wellness industry.
-She graduated with a BS in Psychology from the the Philippines, a bachelor's degree in Organizational Leadership from California Lutheran University and is in the process of completing the Executive MBA from California Lutheran University this spring.
+She graduated with a BS in Psychology from the the Philippines, a bachelor's degree in Organizational Leadership from California Lutheran University and an Executive MBA from California Lutheran University.
 She enjoys being outdoors, shopping for vintage finds and visiting the museums with her husband and 12 year old daughter.
 She is also the granddaughter of a California based muralist whose murals are still around to this day.

 Miles Lewis is a steady-working goofball with a wry affect and a strong sense of civic duty and the value of mentorship.
 In addition to directing the Valley Art Workshop in Tarzana, CA, he is a public artist, freelance illustrator, event portraitist, and fine art painter.
 He grew up in a family of entertainers in LA's San Fernando Valley with 4 great passions: Art, education, critical/creative thinking, and environmental stewardship.These loves have woven themselves into a few different forms over the years.
 In 2017, Miles became a zero waste educator and general environmental advocate, working weekends as a portrait artist.
 Miles is the lead art educator with 11:11 Projects, collaborator of Art + Earth mural project, and the lead instructor for the scholarship-based Youth Art Camp.

 Chief Financial Officer

 Addy Gonzalea (she/her)

 Erin Robinson (she/her)

 Jeffrey Chean (he/him)